Shopify/polaris/src/components/TextField/README.md

 Screen readers convey information about text fields automatically through native HTML.

-- Use the `disabled` prop to add the HTML `disabled` attribute to the text field.
+- Use the `disabled` prop to add the HTML `disabled` attribute to the text field
-- Use the `readOnly` prop to add the HTML `readonly` attribute to the text field.
+- Use the `readOnly` prop to add the HTML `readonly` attribute to the text field
 - If you use the `type` prop, then some technologies update the software keyboard provided to the user to be more specific to the task at hand.
-This helps merchants with mobility, vision, and cognitive issues to enter information more easily.
+This helps merchants with mobility, vision, and cognitive issues to enter information more easily

 You can use the `id` prop to provide a unique `id` attribute value for the text field.
 The component will generate one automatically if you don’t provide one.
 All text fields must have unique `id` values.